mayman007/ShinobiBot/README.md

 ### **And much more!**

-Giveaways, Suggestions System, Fun commands and much more!: Shinobi Bot offers a ton of other amazing features that are guaranteed to keep your server lively and entertaining.
+Giveaways, Suggestions System, Fun commands and much more!
+Shinobi Bot offers a ton of other amazing features that are guaranteed to keep your server lively and entertaining.
 The possibilities are endless with Shinobi Bot.

 <img src = "https://i.imgur.com/8rBxjLd.png" width = 700>